 Property tax and rent assistance grant - heat assistance grant - expansion - increase.
 A low-income senior or individual with a disability is currently eligible for 2 types of annual state assistance grants administered by the department of revenue related to his or her property: A grant for their property taxes or rent paid, with the latter being deemed a tax-equivalent payment (property tax and rent assistance grant), and a grant for heat or fuel expenses (heat assistance grant).
 Together these are commonly known as the "PTC" rebate.

-The bill expands the property tax and rent assistance grant by repealing the requirement that rent must be paid to a landlord that pays property tax.
-For grants claimed for 2019, the bill also increases the grant amounts as follows:
+The act expands the property tax and rent assistance grant by repealing the requirement that rent must be paid to a landlord that pays property tax.
+For both types of grants allowed under the PTC rebate program, the act increases the:

 - Phase-out amounts, which are the income levels at which a person's maximum grant begins to decrease; and